engie-group/shaystack/README.md

 ### AWS Bucket

 To export the haystacks files in a bucket, you must create one.
 If you add the _Version_ feature, it's possible to update the files, and use the API to read an older version.
-The extended parameter `Version` may be used to ask some data, visible at a specific date.
+The extended parameter `Version` in each request may be used to ask some data, visible at a specific date.

-You can use `haystack_import_s3` to import an Haystack file in s3 bucket, only if the file is modified (to respect the notion of _Version_ with this provider).
+You can use `haystack_import_s3` to import a Haystack file in s3 bucket, only if the file is modified (to respect the notion of _Version_ with this provider).

 The corresponding `hisURI` time-series files are uploaded too.
 The current values before the first version of the new